Seamless Seattle

 Applied used its broad experience on city wayfinding to advise the City on proven design approaches for walking information.

-A comprehensive wayfinding system has now started to be implemented.
+A comprehensive wayfinding system is being implemented.
 This system includes elements designed to connect the walking environment to transit facilities, and accessible, gradient-beating elevators & escalators.

 client